 Needless to say, 5 days are not enough to integrate all the Qualities and Virtues of an Angel, but, by working with the different Angels over the years, we visit all the sectors or departments of our conscience, and we advance methodically along the path that leads to Enlightenment.

-We may also work for more than 5 days with the same Angel when we wish to deepen a particular Field of Conscience, but it is preferable to change regularly because our conscience needs to visit all of the Creator’s Essences to fully manifest them, one day.
+We may also work for more than 5 days with the same Angel when we wish to deepen a particular Field of Conscience, but it is preferable to change regularly because our conscience needs to visit all of the Creator’s Essences so as to fully manifest them, one day.

 SHORT-TERM EFFECTS

-Whenever we do housework, we expect to find mislaid and dust, of course.
-If, for example, we do Angel antra with Angel 7 Achaiah, whose main Quality is patience, we may suddenly become much more impatient than usual.
+Whenever we do housework, we expect to find mislaid objects and dust, of course.
+If, for example, we do Angel Mantra with Angel 7 Achaiah, whose main Quality is patience, we may suddenly become much more impatient than usual.
 This is because the Angel opens the door of our unconscious and liberates the memories related to impatience.
 Liberating them may take a few minutes, hours, or even several days.
 If we have no expectations, as though by magic, we suddenly feel fine again because some distorted memories related to impatience have been cleansed.
 During this period of adjustment, we also tend to come across impatient people and go through situations that try our patience.
 This testifies to the fact that we are in close contact with the Field of Conscience of the Angel chosen.
 So we should use these situations as sacred opportunities to get to know ourselves better and to improve.

 Imagine that one day you discover a new room in your house, a room you’ve never visited.
 On opening the door, you notice that it’s full of dust, spiders’ webs, mice, rats, etc. A full, top-to-bottom cleaning of the whole house has to be done because merely opening the door lets so much dust into the other rooms.
 When you work with the Angels, it’s as though you choose not to shut that door but to extend your house.
 You set to cleaning until the entire house is completely clean.
 As you work, you discover treasures and books – which represent knowledge – in the new room, and you decide to add them to your bookshelves.